Porsche Cayenne

 The Porsche Cayenne is a series of automobiles manufactured by the German company Porsche since 2002.
-It is a luxury crossover SUV, and has been described as both a full-sized and a mid-sized vehicle.
+It is an E-segment luxury crossover SUV, and has been described as both a full-size and a mid-size vehicle.
 The first generation was known within Porsche as the Type 9PA (955/957) or E1.
 It was the first V8-engined vehicle built by Porsche since 1995, when the Porsche 928 was discontinued.
-It is also Porsche's first off-road variant vehicle since its Super and Junior tractors of the 1950s, as well as the first production Porsche with four doors.
+It is also Porsche's first off-road vehicle since its Super and Junior tractors of the 1950s, as well as the first production Porsche with four doors.
 Since 2014, the Cayenne has been sold alongside a smaller Porsche SUV, the Macan.

 The second-generation Cayenne (Type 92A or E2) was unveiled at the 2010 Geneva Motor Show in March.
-The Cayenne shares its platform, body frame, doors, and electronics with the Volkswagen Touareg and Audi Q7.
+The Cayenne shares its platform, body frame, doors, and electronics with the Volkswagen Touareg and Audi Q7, and to some extent with the Lamborghini Urus and Bentley Bentayga.
 It received a facelift in 2014 with minor external changes, and introduced a new plug-in E-Hybrid version with its public launch at the Paris Motor Show.
-Since 2008, all engines have featured direct injection technology.
-The third generation (Type 9YA or E3) was unveiled in 2017 in the German city of Stuttgart.
+Since 2008, all combustion engines in the Cayenne range have featured direct injection technology.
+The third generation (Type 9YA or E3) was unveiled in August 2017 in Stuttgart, Germany, and received a mid-cycle refresh in 2023.

+The Cayenne has been Porsche's best-selling model since the fourth generation of the Macan transitioned to electric-only in many markets, with global deliveries reaching 102,889 units in 2024, an 18% increase over 2023.
+The fourth generation (Type X1A/X1B or E4), unveiled in November 2025 and entering production in February 2026, is the first Cayenne offered exclusively with a battery-electric powertrain, marketed as the Cayenne Electric.
+It is built on the Premium Platform Electric (PPE) architecture shared with the second-generation Macan.

 First generation (E1 9PA; 2002)

-The original Porsche Cayenne entered into the global market to a mixed reception, but it proved itself to have excellent performance for an SUV and had comparably good handling as well as powerful engines.
+The original Porsche Cayenne entered the global market to a mixed reception, but proved itself to have excellent performance for an SUV with comparably good handling and powerful engines.
 The lineup initially consisted of the V8-powered Cayenne S and Cayenne Turbo.
 Later in the model cycle, VR6 and diesel-powered versions joined the lineup.
 In the eight model years of the E1 generation, a total of 276,652 units were produced.
 The name Cayenne was coined by Manfred Gotta.

-The base model Cayenne is powered by a 3.2-L VR6 engine producing 250 PS.
-The intake manifold is unique to Porsche, but otherwise the engine is largely the same as the VW engine.
+The base model Cayenne is powered by a 3.2-litre VR6 engine producing 250 PS.
+The intake manifold is unique to Porsche, but otherwise the engine is largely the same as the Volkswagen unit.
 Acceleration from 0–100 km/h is 9.1 seconds with the manual transmission and 9.7 seconds with the Tiptronic S.